raunavcru/yourShelf/wp-content/plugins/ultimate-member/readme.txt

 = Theme =

 Our official [theme](https://ultimatemember.com/theme/) is purpose built for websites that have logged in and out users.
 The [theme](https://ultimatemember.com/theme/) has deep integration with Ultimate Member plugin and the extensions, different header designs for logged-in/out users and works alongside the Beaver Builder and Elementor page builders.

-= ForumWP =

-In addition to Ultimate Member we also have another plugin called [ForumWP](https://forumwpplugin.com/).
-ForumWP is a forum plugin which adds an online forum to your website, allowing users to create topics and write replies.
-Forums are a great way to build and grow an online community.

 = Development * Translations =